WRNY (New York City)

-WRNY was a New York City AM radio station that began operating in 1925.
+WRNY was an American AM radio station in New York City that began operating in 1925.
 It was started by Hugo Gernsback's Experimenter Publishing Company to promote his radio and science magazines.
 Starting in August 1928, WRNY was one of the first stations to make regularly scheduled experimental television broadcasts.
 Experimenter Publishing went bankrupt in early 1929 and the station was purchased by the Curtiss Aeroplane and Motor Company to promote aviation.
 WRNY was deleted in 1934, as part of a consolidation on its shared frequency by surviving station WHN (now WEPN).

 History

 Origin

 Hugo Gernsback was born in Luxembourg and studied electrical engineering in Germany.
 In 1904 at age 20, Gernsback emigrated to the United States to sell his automotive battery design and to start a mail order radio and electrical components business.
 The Electro Importing Company catalog soon grew into a magazine, Modern Electrics.
 The Experimenter Publishing Company was started in 1915 and by the early 1920s was publishing Radio News, Science and Invention, and Practical Electrics magazines.
 Gernsback included fiction stories in his magazines, and in 1926 launched the first magazine devoted to scientific fiction, Amazing Stories.
 Experimenter Publishing also published numerous technical and general interest books.